 One COVID-19 Patient Currently Being Treated at Clarion Hospital

 CLARION, Pa.
-(EYT) – Clarion Hospital has reported one COVID-19 patient is currently being treated at the hospital.
+(EYT) – Clarion Hospital has reported that there is currently one COVID-19 patient being treated at the hospital.

 (Photo by Dave Cyphert of ProPoint Media Photography)